gsobell/dango.lua/README.md

 ```
 Requires: [`LÖVE 2D`](https://www.love2d.org/)

-### Installation
+## Installation

 Work in progress, for now see [build](#Build) above.

+*Planned:*

 Platform specific binaries to be available under [Releases](https://github.com/gsobell/dango.lua/releases) in the future.

-*Planned:*

 There are three default profiles, automatically detected at runtime:
 1. Desktop - cross-platform, mouse and keyboard
 2. Touchscreen - Phones, tablets, and eInk Tablets
 3. Embedded - [RetroArch](https://www.retroarch.com/) or [Ludo](https://ludo.libretro.com/)

-Lutro compatibility mode,
+#### Lutro compatibility mode
 For the third category, care was taken only to use the [API](https://github.com/libretro/lutro-status) implemented by [Lutro](https://lutro.libretro.com/), a subset of [LÖVE 2D](https://www.love2d.org/).
-This will allow `dango` to run on any embedded device that can run Libretto's RetroArch.
+This will allow `dango` to run on any embedded device that supports Libretto's RetroArch. (i.e. handheld console, TV, smart toaster, etc.)

 ## Controls